jimratliff/GenoMac-user/README.md

 The `stow_directory` of the current repo contains a set of *dotfiles* for the user that are compartmentalized by “package,” e.g., git, ssh, zsh, etc., and, within each package, the directory structure mimics where the symlinks pointing to these files will reside relative to the user’s $HOME directory.
 (E.g., `stow_directory/git/.config/git/conf` is the target of a symlink at `~/.config/git/conf`.)

 ### This repo establishes/adjusts numerous user-level settings
-This repo supplies scripts that execute `defaults write` commands to establish various user settings for macOS generally and for certain apps in particular.
+This repo supplies scripts that execute various commands (primarily either `defaults write` or `PlistBuddy`) to establish various user settings for macOS generally and for certain apps in particular.

 For tips about how to figure out what the `defaults write` commands are that correspond to a desired change in user-scoped settings, see “[Appendix: Determining the defaults write commands that correspond to desired changes in settings](https://github.com/jimratliff/GenoMac-user/blob/main/README.md#appendix-determining-the-defaults-write-commands-that-correspond-to-desired-changes-in-settings).”

+### The distinction between operations that are (a) purely bootstrap and (b) idempotent and therefore both bootstrap and ongoing maintenance
+A purely bootstrap operation is one that is intended to be performed typically only once per user.
+Examples:
+- cloning this repo to the user’s local home directory
+- implementing settings that provide a starting point for the user, from which the user is free to add or subtract without fear that those subsequent changes would be overridden by a later maintenance step.
+  - For example, establishing the initial toolbar configuration for Preview.app.
+Initially, the toolbar configuration is created to contains certain elements and exclude certain elements.
+The user can add or subtract to those (or rearrance the order in which they appear on the toolbar) with the understanding that this script won’t be re-run for that user.
+(If the script *were* re-run, it would undo any of the changes the user made.

+More typical is an idempotent operation that is both bootstreap and ongoing maintenance.
+This characterizes most of the activities of this repo.
+Sucn an operation establishes a setting the first time the script is run for the user (acting as a bootstrap operation) but the same script also enforces that setting on subsequent maintenance runs.

 ### The Makefile is the user’s interface with the functionality of this repo